PolinaSavelyeva/RoomInteriorGenerator/README.md

 [![NuGet Badge](https://buildstats.info/nuget/RoomInteriorGenerator)](https://www.nuget.org/packages/RoomInteriorGenerator/)
 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/PolinaSavelyeva/RoomInteriorGenerator/build.yml)

 RoomInteriorGenerator is a .NET library that helps developers to create game environments.
-It allows you to focus only on defining different objects and hierarchical rules between them instead of an arragment algorithm.
+It allows you to focus only on defining different objects and hierarchical rules between them instead of an arrangement algorithm.

 ##  Documentation